From NFL Sundays to Sundance: Nnamdi Asomugha Is Living His Best Life

 Asomugha met director Matt Ruskin through a mutual friend and read the Crown Heights script.
 He fell in love with the story and immediately pushed for an audition.
 Ruskin quickly realized Asomugha was his Carl King.
 Asomugha peppered Ruskin with questions about everything, from his character’s motivations to whether King would hold the door for his girlfriend.
 “He was so well-prepared,” Ruskin says.
 “He took direction really well, as well as anyone I had ever worked with.”

 Sundance soon accepted two films Asomugha and Iam21 Entertainment worked on.
 A third, Patti Cake$, which he personally helped finance, reportedly sold for $9.5 million at Sundance, the second-largest sale at the festival.
 Veteran actor Tony Goldwyn, who acts alongside Kerry Washington on Scandal, gave praise to Asomugha’s Sundance successes on The Rich Eisen Show.
 “I’m a little jealous of Nnamdi,” Goldwyn said.
 “This year at the Sundance Film Festival, he had two films.
 He just got into the movie business.
-One he starred in. … The other film he produced and sold for a lot of money.
+One he starred in. … The other film he produced and sold for a big chunk of money.
 That doesn’t happen to anybody.”

 It happened to Asomugha, who admits he’s still somewhat naive to the magnitude of his early accomplishments.
 Asomugha didn’t know Sundance was a competition before he submitted his films.
 The work he’d put into each one of his movies made massive success seem like an inevitability to him.
 “Everybody else is doing backflips and going crazy.
 I just felt like it was the next step.”